vedph/cadmus-migration-v2/docs/rendering/apparatus.md

 - tree: linear;
 - layers: single (=apparatus only).

-In this approach we just have selected a _single_ layer, the apparatus.
+In this approach we have selected a _single_ layer, the apparatus.
 So, merging just projects the apparatus ranges on the whole text; the text is segmented only according to the apparatus fragments.

 >Given that we deal with a single layer, we can be sure there is no overlap: this is a constraint imposed to the Cadmus text layers model.
 This constraint, somewhat artificial for the Cadmus model itself, was designed for compatibility reasons, to make it simpler to deal with third-party models in exports or visualizations.